billyseoul/openscap_automation/README.md

 # openscap_automation
 # Ansible Infrastructure Deployment

-This Terraform configuration file is used to deploy an Ansible infrastructure in AWS.
+This Terraform configuration file is used to deploy Ansible infrastructure in AWS.
 It'll create a VPC, subnet, security group, and AMI instances for the control and worker nodes.

 # Ansible Playbook for OpenScap